3D scanning is one of the most useful features of CNC machines in processing marble, granite and other materials in the stone industry.

-Today almost all CNC softwares have a “scanning feature”; Check it on your machine.
+Today almost all CNC software has a “scanning feature”; you can look for it on your own machine.

 Scanning allows to acquire the 3D shape of a solid object (marble, granite, glass, wood, etc.) and to create an STL file that can be used for the reproduction of the acquired form with a CNC machine.

-3D scanning can be done basically in two ways: by using a laser scanner or a mechanical touch probe.
+3D scanning can be done in two ways: by using a laser scanner or a Mechanical Touch Probe.

-Before scanning an object with our CNC machine using a touch probe we have to setup some simple parameters:
+Before using a touch probe to scan an object with a CNC machine, you have to set up some simple parameters:

 - the diameter of the probe tip

 - two adjacent points across a distance

 - zero axes coordinates (usually set at the lowest and left-most point, if the piece to scan is seen from above)

 Once this is done, you are ready to start scanning.
 The machine will bring the probe into contact with the object, release the contact of the probe bringing up the Z axis, and then it will move along in the scanning direction and repeat this process.
 When this is completed, an STL file will be created by the software.